Alexg2195/YouTube-Bootcamp/README.md

 An Organized Video Reference For Learning Web Development.

 ## Please Note:
+* These are videos I personally watched and recommend to use as a learning tool.
+This means that I think they provide adequate explanations and/or examples during the video to be useful.
-* These are videos I personally recommend.
-If you have others please post it in an issue.
+* If you enjoy this please star, share, and/or contribute videos by posting an issue.
 * Video Times are approximates.

 ### GitHub: